cart Shopping Cart You have 0 items Checkout

 Preserving skincare products

-If skincare products have water in them, then they need to be preserved.
+If skincare products have water in them, then they MUST MUST MUST be preserved.
+However much you don't want to use a nasty preservative, you MUST.
+(Have I made my point!)

 Moisturisers, lotions, creams and body butters are all made with differing combinations of water and carrier oils, along with emulsifiers to blend the oil and water.

-The above products must be preserved or they will go mouldy within days.
+The above products MUST be preserved or they will go mouldy within days.
+It is not OK to think that keeping them in the fridge will be enough to preserve them.

 Preservatives are used in differing percentages, which the manufacturer will have given guidance with.